amized/react-sequencer/README.md

 A function you provide that allows you to complete the sequencer in response to a change in props, meaning putting the sequencer in it's completed state.
 The return value should be `true` to complete, `false` otherwise.

-## Props
+## Sequencer

-`withSequencer` will inject a single prop into your wrapped component, `sequencer`.
-This object has the following properties:
+A `Sequencer` object will be injected into your wrapped component as a prop, or as the first argument to the render function you pass to `<SequencerWrapper>`.
+Below are properties and methods for the object:

-### State Props
+### State

 #### `sequencer.current: String`